jafudi/flexpair-website/index.md

 ### Through Flexibility

+- easily switch back and forth between desktops
+- share a cloud desktop for pair programming

 ### Through Boundaries

-If you really need to give someone remote access to your local machine, please consider using [TeamViewer](https://www.teamviewer.com/en/) or comparable established solutions.
+- if you really need to give someone remote access to your local machine, please consider using [TeamViewer](https://www.teamviewer.com/en/) or comparable established solutions.

+- zero install, fully runs in your favorite browser

+- SSH encryption and TLS certificate for protecting your data
+- full control over where your data are stored
+- data privacy by locking out data collectors

 ## Consistent across multiple cloud providers